4 Beautiful Things That Happened to Me in Spain

 2. I have a second family now.

-The English Conversation Coach entails a homestay.
+The Language Homestay program entails living with a host family.
 My Spanish hosts took me in and treated me like I was one of them.
 They made all the difference in my experience.

 With such welcoming hosts, it was hard to be homesick!

 I enjoyed being part of their routine, from walking my host sibling to school and playing soccer with him to grocery shopping with my host mom.
 I also loved the language learning sessions with my host dad.
 He helped me with Spanish and I tutored him in English.

 Even the dog, Luna, made me feel at home.
 I give my hosts a lot of credit for taking in a stranger, especially one who ate so much food!